Offering Exclusive High Net Worth Portfolio, Estate and Tax Protection Strategies developed over 30+ years

 Services Offered by Citi® Personal Wealth Management

 The services offered by Citi® Personal Wealth Management are quite extensive.
-They cover areas like estate planning, retirement planning, investment management, financial planning, and education planning.
+They cover areas like estate planning needs, retirement planning, investment management, financial planning, education planning, and high expense like credit cards.
 Many Wall Street firms offer a host of wealth management services.
 However, a boutique firm can provide all such wealth management services in a highly personalized manner.
 Because the niche firms are not positioned towards high volumes, they can go in-depth with each client portfolio and literally handhold their clients.
 So, when you go about evaluating the services offered by a wealth management firm, you should also factor in the way in which those services are delivered.

 A firm like Pillar Wealth Management can also offer you advice on philanthropy and legacy planning.
 The famous investor Warren Buffett once said that giving away money can be more difficult than earning money.
 That is certainly true if you have had any experience with philanthropy.
 You can read all about wealth management services in this book called The Ultimate Guide to Choosing the Best Financial Advisor: For Investors With $5 Million to $500 Million in Liquid Assets.